 What are the employers looking for?

-Successful brand managers often display a combination of business acumen creativity.
+Successful brand managers often display a combination of business acumen and creativity.
 Employers also look for candidates with organisational skills and a meticulous nature.
-An important quality especially within the FMCG sector since the job requires them to manage multiple projects.
+Being organised and careful are important qualities, especially within the FMCG sector since the job requires them to manage multiple projects.
 Those with regional experience in handling big bands are also extremely attractive as demand is usually greater than the supply of talent available.
 These individuals will also have to be self-driven with the ability to spot business opportunities in the market.

 The career path

-Senior brand managers often have a team to lead an oversee a wide portfolio of brands.
-Successful individuals who excel in these roles can eventually assume the role of marketing director or take on a general management position after an average of six years.
+Senior brand managers often lead a team and oversee a wide portfolio of brands.
+Successful individuals who excel in these roles can eventually assume the role of a marketing director or take on a general management position after an average of six years.

 Find out what you’re worth using the Robert Walters Salary Survey.